Free Shipping on orders over US$39.99 +16308230407

 When cooked rice is left in the rice cooker overnight, it can provide an ideal environment for the growth of bacteria, such as Bacillus cereus.
 This type of bacteria can produce toxins that can cause food poisoning when consumed.
 To minimize the risk of bacterial growth and food poisoning, it is important to follow proper food storage guidelines.

-See also Can You Cook Rice And Pasta In A Slow Cooker
+See also Can You Make Saffron Rice In A Rice Cooker

 One of the main concerns with leaving rice in the rice cooker overnight is that the temperature inside the cooker may not be sufficient to prevent bacterial growth.
 Bacteria thrive in warm and moist environments, and if the rice is left sitting at room temperature for an extended period of time, bacteria can multiply rapidly.